EskimoBear/dote-spec/README.md

   "&symbol1": ["param1"]
 }
 ```

+This type of single is referred to as a *weak single* because it does not provide useful referrential transparency.
+It provides referrential transparency in the sense that the single will be replaced by the "empty member" but this is not a useful result for declarative combinination.
+Because duplicate keys are not legal JSON, a weak-single for a special form can only be defined once per document.

 For some functions it makes sense to have the result of their evaluation (if they return a result at all) mapped to a JSON name.
 Singles that can evaluate and perform substitutions for functions are defined as values of a JSON pair and MUST be contained within a JSON object.
 When the reader meets such a single it evaluates it and substitutes the single with the value it returns.
 To make this substitution result in legal JSON, such singles MUST be defined as a 1-tuple JSON object, i.e. with the single being the only pair present.